hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - E. M. Purcell, 1977:  Life at low Reynold number.  *American Journal of Physics*, 45:  3-11.

 - H. Rouse and S. Ince, 1957:  *History of Hydraulics*.
 State University of Iowa.

+- A. Shapere and F. Wilczek,1987:  Self-propulsion at low Reynolds number.  *Physical Review Letters*, 58:  2051-2054.

 - A. Shapere and F. Wilczek, 1989a:  Geometry of self-propulsion at low Reynolds number.  *Journal of Fluid Mechanics*, 198:  557-585.